 There are several reasons we chose nitrogen.
 Apart from protecting wine from oxidation, nitrogen is better for you because it is cost-efficient.
 Nitrogen is better for your wine because you can use it on every bottle to make each one last longer, which reduces waste.
-Nitrogen is better for the environment because it is ~83 times more plentiful in the air and thus requires much less energy to isolate.
+Nitrogen is better for the environment because it is 79 times more plentiful than Argon and thus requires much less energy to produce.

 No. Vinloq is not yet suitable for sparkling or bubbly wines.